antoinevinial/react-boilerplate/README.md

 This is my boilerplate to start a new project in React.
 - `npm install` to install all the dependencies
 - `npm start` to launch the application
-- `npm build` to build the application for production
+- `npm build` to build the application for production use

 ## Modules and Dependencies